ewascatalog/ewascatalog2/webserver/readme.md

 ## Install apache virtual host config file

-Edit 000-default.conf so that the website directory is correct.
+Below we convert the template config file to match our configuration defined by `settings.env` and copy it to the apache2 configuration directory:
 ```
+set -a
+. ../../settings.env && envsubst < 000-default.template > 000-default.conf
+set +a
-sudo cp 000-default.conf /etc/apache2/sites-available/
+sudo mv 000-default.conf /etc/apache2/sites-available/
 ```

 ## Restart the webserver